scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ### Notes
 ASSESS_AGREED_MARK is expected to be present in any UDD compliant dataset as soon as it becomes available.
+The value represents a percentage.
+Can contain any decimal value between 0 and 100, for example "53", "64.5", and so on.

+## RAW_ACTUAL_MARK
+### Description
+The original mark scored by the student.

+### Purpose
+Storage of the original numerical score, typically from the VLE.

+### Derivation
+Institution

+### Valid Values
+Any decimal value

+### Format
+Decimal

+### Notes
+Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
+ASSESS_ACTUAL_MARK contains a representation of RAW_ACTUAL_MARK explicitly as a percentage.

+## RAW_AGREED_MARK
+### Description
+The mark scored by the student after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.

+### Purpose
+Storage of the numerical score, typically as recorded in the student record system.

+### Derivation
+Institution

+### Valid Values
+Any decimal value

+### Format
+Decimal

+### Notes
+Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
+ASSESS_AGREED_MARK contains a representation of RAW_AGREED_MARK explicitly as a percentage.

 ## ASSESS_ACTUAL_GRADE